pingcap/docs/tools/dm-sharding-solution.md

     - While in the process of sharding DDL synchronization, it reports an error if you use dmctl to change `router-rules`.

-- If you need to `CREATE` a new table to an existing sharding group, you need to keep the table schema the same as the newly edited table schema.
+- If you need to `CREATE` a new table to an existing sharding group, you need to keep the table schema the same as the newly altered table schema.

     - For example, the original table_a, table_b initially has two columns (a, b), and after the sharding DDL has three columns (a, b, c), the table of the new `CREATE` after the synchronization is completed should have three columns (a, b, c).